 Quick Cool Pinto Bean Soup

-With the help of a food processor, this tasty no-cook pinto bean soup will be ready to eat in minutes.
+With the help of a food processor, this tasty no-cook pinto bean soup is ready to eat in minutes.
 Enlivened with fresh tomatoes, olives, corn, and chiles, this is a filling bowlful for warm weather, served with tortilla chips or warmed flour tortillas.
+Photos by Evan Atlas.

 - Two 16-ounce cans pinto beans, drained and rinsed

 - 14- to 16-ounce can stewed or diced tomatoes, undrained